 RIA_image$data

-, and a modified image in RIA_image$data$modif
+, and a modified image in

-that has been created using one of the functions.
-Only one original and one modified image are stored in the RIA_image$data
+functions.
+Only one original and one modified image are stored in the

-slot.
-However, several modified images can be saved to new slots as we will see later.
+be saved to new slots as we will see later.

 RIA_image$header

-which contains basic information regarding the loaded image.
-These entries are populated from the DICOM header of the image.
-Elements can be added or removed from the predefined set of DICOM_codes:
+populated from the DICOM header of the image.
+Elements can be added or

 Elements can be added by specifying the desired DICOM codes.
 For example the Manufacturer can be add by:

-add <- as.data.frame(array(c("Manufacturer", "0008", "0070"), dim = c(1,3)))
+<- as.data.frame(array(c("Manufacturer", "0008", "0070"), dim = c(1,3)))

-colnames(add) <- c("Name", "Group", "Element")
+add colnames(add) <- c("Name", "Group", "Element")

-DICOM = load_dicom(filename = "C:/DICOM/", header_add = add)
+= load_dicom(filename = "C:/DICOM/", header_add = add) DICOM

 Or elements can be removed.
 For example if you wish to anonymize your data:

-exclude <- as.data.frame(DICOM_codes[3:6,])
+<- as.data.frame(DICOM_codes[3:6,])

-DICOM = load_dicom(filename = "C:/DICOM/", header_exclude = exclude)
+exclude = load_dicom(filename = "C:/DICOM/", header_exclude = exclude) DICOM

 RIA_image$log